tripathi456/project-manager-cli/scratchpad.md

 # Documentation Generation Test Development

 ## Current Task
-Implementing tests for the documentation generation workflow in the Rust CLI tool.
+Implementing GitHub issues plan generation as step 9 in the pipeline.

 ### Progress
-[X] Created module structure for better testability [X] Extracted functionality from main.rs into separate modules
-  - llm_provider.rs: Contains the LLM provider trait and implementations
-  - pipeline.rs: Contains the pipeline steps for documentation generation
-  - template_loader.rs: Contains the template loading logic [X] Created lib.rs to expose the necessary types and functionality for testing [X] Created the workflow_test.rs file with mock implementation of GeminiClient [X] Added test dependencies (mockall, tempfile) to Cargo.toml
+[X] Added step 9 to the default_documentation workflow in workflow.rs [X] Updated generate_github_issues_plan function in pipeline.rs to use step 9 [X] Updated workflow_test.rs to test step 9 as a pipeline step [X] Removed direct call to generate_github_issues_plan in tests

 ### Next Steps
-[ ] Run the test to verify that it works
+[ ] Run tests to verify the changes work correctly
-[ ] Update the test code if needed
+[ ] Consider adding more comprehensive tests for step 9

 ## Lessons
 - Using mockall for creating mock implementations of traits and types
 - Using tempfile for creating temporary test directories
 - Creating module structure to improve testability
+- Pipeline step 2 should check both previous_file location and docs directory for r01_initial_ideation.txt
+- Template context variables should match between pipeline and template files
+- Implementing functionality as pipeline steps improves mental model and testability